lekh-ai/lekh-ai/README.md

 🎉 Welcome to my GitHub profile! 🎉

-I'm a passionate for Gen-AI and AI-ML enthusiast.
+I'm passionate for Gen-AI and AI-ML enthusiast.
 I'm always eager to learn new technologies and contribute to exciting projects.

 ## About Me 📚
 - 🚀 I'm currently working with cutting-edge LLM and RAG technologies